EGmux/erc4337-blackbox-testing/README.md

 ## Setup

-### Run the following commands to update the depedencies
+### Run the following commands to update the dependencies

 ```shell
 forge install uniswap/v3-core